Moise Kean: Senior

+On 23 March 2025, he scored a brace in a 3–3 away draw against Germany in the UEFA Nations League quarter-finals, though his side were eliminated with a 5–4 defeat on aggregate.

 Style of play

-Regarded as one of Italian football's most promising prospects, Kean is a quick, tenacious, and physically strong forward, with good technical skills and an accurate shot.
+Kean is a quick, tenacious, and physically strong forward, with good technical skills and an accurate shot.
 Naturally right-footed, his preferred role is in the centre as a main striker, although he is also capable of playing as a second striker, or even as a left-sided forward or winger.
 He is known in particular for his great pace, ability in the air, offensive movement, and powerful physique, which enable him either to hold up the ball with his back to goal or take advantage of openings in the opposition's defence; a hard-working player, he has also been praised for his defensive contribution off the ball.